 Low Water Declaration & Termination

 When the Lake Minnetonka water level falls below 928.0 NGVD, the Board may declare low water by resolution.
 When this occurs, the public will be notified.
 Some options are in place to extend dock length upon certain conditions.
+When the water levels reach 928.6 NGVD for 5 consecutive days, the Low Water Declaration is automatically cancelled.

 Residential properties may extend their docks without a permit if all the following conditions are met: